fmager/real-time/m0_introduction/README.md

 At this level it is expected that you have experience with C/C++/Rust and that you have tried programming a GPU or that you have previously done level 2 and are up for a challenge.
 If you haven't done any of these things, you'll be ok, but it might take significant effort on your part.

-### 4️⃣
-At this level everything at 3️⃣ is expected, as well as you doing a handful of the exercises.
-This is for doing a course version or if you REALLY want to learn all the guide has to offer.

 ### Additional Reading
 The secret bonus level!
 It is the one where you do levels 1-3, perhaps even do the exercises and then read